henry2004y/KeyNotes/contents/flr.md

 where $S_{\text{fast}} = S_{ng}$ is the Poynting flux of the non-guided MHD mode.
 Thus, the energy density in the coupling region is continuously increasing as there is no outward transport of energy to balance the incoming Poynting flux of the fast mode.
 However, ionospheric Joule heating provides a significant dissipation mechanism with H limiting the energy density.

 Note that resonant mode coupling is only a _necessary_ condition for field line resonances to occur.
-A _sufficient_ condition is critical coupling to a strictly guided mode and absence of any dissipation.
+A _sufficient_ condition is critical coupling to a strictly guided mode and absence of dissipation to a degree that there is enough energy for resonance.

 At the resonance a phase shift of $180^o$ between the toroidal field components ($E_x$ in the box model, $B_{\phi 1}$ in the  coordinate) on both sides of the resonance is apparent.
 This phase shift can be understood using Maxwell's equations with the polarization current $\mathbf{j}_\perp = \rho_0/B_0^2\cdot d\mathbf{E}/dt$, and deriving